German Bund yields slightly off two-week highs before payrolls

 With speeches from several Fed officials, including Chair Janet Yellen, suggesting a low bar for a December rate rise, economists say job gains above 150,000 in October and November would be sufficient for the Fed to lift rates from near zero.

-“If there’s no major disappointment on the payrolls number it looks like a Fed rate hike in December is very likely,” said DZ Bank strategist Daniel Lenz.
+“The domestic market is well supported, and yields could decline but the problem is with payrolls this afternoon, there is no room for a large positive development this morning,” BNP Paribas European rate strategist Patrick Jacq said.

-Talk that the Fed could hike rates in December pushed two-year U.S. Treasury yields to their highest level in 4-1/2 years on Thursday, pushing the gap with two-year yields in Germany to its widest level in nine years.
+“If actual figures are in line with what our economists expect at around 150,000, expectations for a December hike could cool somewhat,” he said.
+“This would probably lead yields to decline across the board and in Europe as well.”

-The dollar index hit a three-month high on Friday in another sign that investors are ramping up rate hike expectations.
+Talk that the Fed could hike rates in December pushed two-year U.S. Treasury yields to their highest level in 4-1/2 years on Thursday.
+That in turn pushed the gap with two-year yields in Germany to their widest level in nine years.

-Elsewhere, the Greek parliament on Friday approved a bill of reforms prescribed by international lenders.
+Elsewhere, the Greek parliament early on Friday approved a bill of reforms prescribed by the country’s international lenders.

-Greece needs to legislate a series of reforms to pass the first review of a new bailout it signed up to earlier this year.
+Greece needs to legislate a series of reforms to pass the first review of a new bailout worth up to 86 billion euros it signed up to earlier this year.

 Benchmark 10-year Greek yields were flat at 7.80 percent.